 1. Documentation and marking of the base trim

-To retrieve the original basic trim of the rig in the spring quickly and then only having to make fine adjustments, we recommend before laying the mast marks both the mast foot to make the turnbuckle and on the threads of the turnbuckle.
-This is very easy with tape or repair tape.
+In order to quickly retrieve the original basic trim of the rig in Spring and only have to make fine adjustments, we recommend marking the base of the mast, the forestay turnbuckle and the threads of turnbuckles before laying the mast.
+This can easily be done with adhesive tape or repair tape.

 2. Loosen the turnbuckle

-The winter break is the perfect time to order all halyards and sheets catching for chafing and to purify it.
-Before you pull the running rigging by means of a pilot line / lifeline from the mast, we recommend you some quick photos for documentation to shoot.
+The winter break is the perfect time to check and clean all halyards and sheets for abrasion.
+Before you pull the running rig from the mast with the help of a pilot line, we recommend taking some photos for documentation.

-The mast, all the wires, shrouds and stays should be checked for visible damage such as cracks and fractures and freed with lots of fresh water from the salt.
-In fattening aluminum we recommend an aluminum mast cleaner to remove traces of salt and dirt.
-Here is also the mild foam cleanser The thread tensioner can with a brass / or stainless steel brush cleaned with special grease be re-greased.
-The standing objects should be washed before storage with clean fresh water and then dried well.
+The mast, all wires, shrouds and stays should be inspected for visible damage such as cracks and fractures, and salt should be removed with plenty of fresh water.
+For aluminium poles we recommend an aluminium pole cleaner to remove salt and dirt.
+The threads of the turnbuckles can be cleaned with a brass or stainless-steel brush and re-lubricated with special grease.
+Standing rigging should be rinsed with clear fresh water before storage and then dried thoroughly.

 Our SVB wire rope and rigging team will help you in making spare wires or the complete replacement of the standing rigging of your yacht.
-You can send us your old wires like and we will construct on the basis of supplied specifications then your new rig.
-Look here, however, make sure that the supplied clamps are under tension to the correct length of the wires being able to determine.
-On the basis of the sent wires, we can then determine whether we might still be able to optimize the new wires: The wire gauge change or change the material.
-We recommend when replacing the wires always the shroud wires and Stagspanner and rings, lockers and bolt connections renew.
+You are welcome to send us your old wires and we will construct your new rig based on the specifications supplied.
+Make sure that the supplied clamps are tightened in order to determine the correct length of the wires.
+On the basis of the sent wires we can then also determine whether we can still optimise the new wires, change the wire thickness or change the material.
+When replacing the wires, we recommend that you always replace the shroud and stay turnbuckles as well as rings, pins and bolt connections.

 Small SVB Expert tip: